 America’s top tax rate of 37% might seem high, but when it comes to tax revenue as a percentage of a country’s GDP, there are plenty of other countries with a higher tax burden than the United States.

 The land of ancient philosophers, the birthplace of democracy, the home of the Parthenon and the fabled Greek Islands — to many, Greece seems like paradise.
 Some residents may disagree, however, as tax rates are high.
-In spite of the tourist dollars pouring into the country, Greece still tags its citizens with a whopping 45% top personal tax rate.
-Corporate tax rates are a bit better, peaking at 28%.
-All taxes combined make up 26.2% of Greece’s total GDP.
+In spite of the tourist dollars pouring into the country, Greece still tags its citizens with a whopping 44% top personal tax rate.
+Indirect and employee social security tax rates are also high, at 24% and 15.75%, respectively.
+All taxes combined make up 25.54% of Greece’s total GDP.

 South Africa isn’t often mentioned as one of the most tax-unfriendly nations in the world, but perhaps it’s being overlooked.
-Located at the very bottom of Africa’s continent, this country known for its safaris, minerals and beautiful landscapes taxes its citizens 45% on the high end, with corporations paying a flat 28% tax, regardless of industry.
-Overall, taxes contribute 27% to South Africa’s GDP.
+Located at the very bottom of Africa’s continent, this country known for its safaris, minerals and beautiful landscapes taxes its citizens 45% on the high end, although there are no employee social security taxes.
+Overall, taxes contribute 26.45% to South Africa’s GDP.

 Like its fellow Scandinavian country Denmark, Sweden has a society built on high social taxes and extensive government benefits.
 Although most Swedes are happy with this arrangement, these benefits do come at a cost.
-Sweden’s top personal tax rate of 57.1% and its corporate tax rate of 21.4% help push the country into the upper echelon when it comes to global tax rates.
-Overall, World Bank data indicates that taxes comprise 27.6% of GDP in Sweden — one of the highest rates in the world.
+Sweden’s top personal tax rate is not as high as some suspect, reaching just 32.28%, but indirect taxes of 25% help push the country into the upper echelon when it comes to global tax rates.
+Overall, World Bank data indicates that taxes comprise 27.91% of GDP in Sweden — one of the highest rates in the world.

 Macao is a dynamic city-state with a fascinating history and modern towers of gold.
 This former Portuguese colony was turned over to mainland China in 1999 and has since experienced an incredible boom in casinos and resorts.
 Many Americans consider Las Vegas to be the gambling capital of the world, but in terms of revenue, Vegas can’t hold a candle to Macao.
-The country generates over $13 billion annually in gaming revenue, making it the largest casino gambling jurisdiction in the world.
-In 2018, combined Strip and Downtown revenues in Las Vegas barely topped $7 billion.
-Taxes on corporate income only reach 12%, which is the same as the top personal income tax rate.
+The country generated over $36 billion in gaming revenue in 2019, making it the largest casino gambling jurisdiction in the world.
+In 2019, combined Strip and Downtown revenues in Las Vegas barely topped $7 billion.

 Prepare for Tax Time: Take Advantage of These 15 Commonly Missed Tax Deductions

 Lesotho is a landlocked African country that flies under the radar of many tourists, even though it’s surrounded by perennial tourist heavyweight South Africa.
 Perhaps because it lacks a significant influx of tourist dollars, Lesotho is one of the most highly taxed countries on Earth.
-According to World Bank data, taxes comprise 29.1% of the country’s GDP, third-highest on the list.
-Personal tax rates reach 30%, while corporations can pay as much as 25%.
+Although the World Bank doesn’t provide data on personal income tax rates in the country, the overall contribution of taxes to the country’s GDP stands at a staggering 31.57%.

 Denmark, along with its Scandinavian brethren, has the reputation of being a high-tax region, thanks in no small part to its social programs.
 In this case, the reputation proves accurate.
 In addition to beautiful landscapes, fascinating history and happy society, there’s no denying that Denmark has high taxes.
-In fact, according to the World Bank data, Denmark’s taxes contribute the highest percentage to GDP of any country, at 33.4%.
-Personal tax rates peak at a whopping 55.8%, while top corporate rates are 22%.
+In fact, according to the World Bank data, Denmark’s taxes contribute the highest percentage to GDP of any country, at 32.27%.
+Personal tax rates peak at a whopping 55.89%, with indirect taxes reaching an additional 25%.

 10 Most Tax-Friendly Countries